prescriptive-analytics/challenge-docs/docs/simulator_modeling.rst

 - Level 0 - No intervene: The individual can move normaly.
-- Level 1 - Confine: An individual is confined in the neighborhood that he/she lives in, in contact with his/her acquaintance contacts and stranger contacts in the residential POI.
+- Level 1 - Confine: An individual is confined in the neighborhood that he/she lives in, in contact with his/her acquaintance contacts and stranger contacts in the residential area.
-- Level 2 - Quarantine: The individual is quarantined at home, in contact with acquaintance contacts sharing the same residential POI.
+- Level 2 - Quarantine: The individual is quarantined at home, in contact with acquaintance contacts sharing the same residential area.
-- Level 3 - Isolate: The individual is isolated, even from the acquaintance contacts living in the same residential POI.
+- Level 3 - Isolate: The individual is isolated, even from the acquaintance contacts living in the same residential area.
 - Level 4 - Hospitalize: The individual is under treatment in the hospital.

 .. note::